dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-redis.md

  ```bash
  docker run -p 6379:6379 --name redis --rm redis
  ```
  The Redis container that gets created on dapr init or via the above command, cannot be used with state store query API alone.
-You can run redislabs/rejson docker image on a different port(than already installed Redis is using) to work with query API.
+You can run redislabs/rejson docker image on a different port(than the already installed Redis is using) to work with query API.

 > Note: `redislabs/rejson` has support only for amd64 architecture.